 In 1995, the Miami Heat dominated NBA All-Star Saturday Night.
-Pre-LeBron James era, that Saturday night became the turning point for the franchise.
+Pre-LeBron James era, and even pre the Miami Heat Vice Jersey, that Saturday night became the turning point for the franchise.

 But Glen Rice was not intimidated.
 At that time he was already the all-time leading scorer in Heat history.
 Ultimately, Rice would best Miller in the finals.

 The dunk contest was equally exciting with Harold Miner winning his second dunk championship in three years.

 While the lineup of dunkers wasn’t as impressive as the three-point contest (Tim Perry, Antonio Harvey, Jamie Watson, Tony Dumas) the “main event” between Miner and defending champ Isaiah “JR” Rider was what everyone wanted to see.